YZS666/A-Method-for-Solving-the-FS-SEI-Problem/README.md

 }
 ```

-* Attention, you need to manually create three folders and name them as model_weight, test_result and Visualization.
+* Attention, you need to manually create three folders and name them as 'model_weight' and 'test_result'.
 * In addition, the dataset link used in this demo is https://ieee-dataport.org/open-access/lorarffidataset.

 ### Catalog